La Sebiba fête Touareg

 Terres Touareg

-The Sebiba: A thousand-year-old festival in the heart of the Djanet oasis
+La Sebiba: a thousand-year-old festival in the heart of the Djanet oasis

-The The Sebiba Touareg festival is the biggest celebration of the Tuaregs of Tassili n’Ajjer, a Saharan region stretching from south-east Algeria to the Libyan border.
-This ancestral event has been held every year in the oasis of Djanet for over 3,000 years, on a date determined by the Muslim lunar calendar.
-The Sebiba is celebrated on Achoura, the tenth day of the first month of the Islamic calendar, hence the name Sebiba, which means ‘tenth day’.
+The Sebiba is the biggest celebration of the Tuaregs of Tassili n’Ajjer, a Saharan region stretching from south-east Algeria to the Libyan border.
+This event has been held every year in the oasis of Djanet for over 3,000 years, on a date determined by the Muslim lunar calendar.
+The Sebiba is celebrated on the day of Achoura, the tenth day of the first month of the lunar calendar, hence the name Sebiba, which means ‘tenth day’.

 The origins of Sebiba go back to an ancient story, attributed to Moses’ victory over Pharaoh and his troops on the day of Ashoura.
 At the time, two tribes of the Tassili n’Ajjer, the Oraren and the Tra’orfitt, were at war.
 On learning of Moses’ victory, they decided to seal a peace pact, thus giving birth to the tradition of the Sebiba.
 Every year since then, the Tuaregs of the region have perpetuated this tradition, which is now a UNESCO World Heritage Site.

 For ten days, Djanet prepares for this great celebration.
 On the last day, a procession crosses the town to the beat of drums, heading for the battle square.
-Spectators flock to watch this four-hour ceremony in which Tuaregs from both tribes face off in a symbolic war, using only songs, dances and traditional costumes as weapons.
+Spectators flock to watch this four-hour ceremony in which Tuaregs from both tribes confront each other in a symbolic war, using only songs, dances and traditional costumes as weapons.

 The men, dressed in their finest traditional costumes, carry a sword in one hand and a scarf in the other, symbolising both conflict and peace.
 Their outfits include a takambout (decorated fez), a black headdress, a sarouel, a long shirt and an indigo gandoura with red, blue and black stripes.
 Accessories such as swords and daggers add to the solemnity of the event.